This post may contain affiliate links. Learn more.

 The team at Brickell recommends that you use their toner in the morning after washing your face but before you apply a face moisturizer.
 You can spray it onto a cotton ball or directly on clean skin.

-- It contains natural ingredients, including cucumber extract and aloe vera, that help soothe and gently hydrate skin.
+- It contains natural ingredients, including cucumber extract and aloe vera, which help soothe and gently hydrate skin

 - Balances the skin’s pH